publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schB/ptIII/m__us_usc_t26_s125.md

         (2) __Key employees__

-            In the case of a key employee (within the meaning of section 416(i)(1)), subsection (a) shall not apply to any benefit attributable to a plan for which the statutory nontaxable benefits provided to key employees exceed 25 percent of the aggregate of such benefits provided for all employees under the plan.
-For purposes of the preceding sentence, statutory nontaxable benefits shall be determined without regard to the second sentence of subsection (f).
+            In the case of a key employee (within the meaning of section 416(i)(1)), subsection (a) shall not apply to any benefit attributable to a plan for which the qualified benefits provided to key employees exceed 25 percent of the aggregate of such benefits provided for all employees under the plan.
+For purposes of the preceding sentence, qualified benefits shall be determined without regard to the second sentence of subsection (f).

         (3) __Year of inclusion__